Premises Liability: Injured at the Stadium

 What is the premises liability at the stadium?

-Premises liability at a stadium means the owners, operator, event organizer, security firm, or maintenance contractors are responsible for providing a safe setting for all attendees.
+Premises liability at a stadium means that the owners, operators, event organizers, security firm, or maintenance contractors are responsible for providing a safe setting for all attendees.

 What kind of accidents happen at the stadium?